nilesh14k/location-sender/README.md

 # location-sender
-this project allow you to send your location to selectedd phone number through SMS.
+this project allows you to send your location to a selected phone number through SMS.